KurtNelson687/PCUI-Fluid-Dynamics-and-Sediment-Transport-Model/README.md

 PCUI is a general, curvilinear fluids solver (Cui, 1999), combined with an Eulerian-based sediment transport model (Nelson, 2018).
 A brief description of the code and an outlined example is shown in “pcui_guide.pdf”, however this document is dated and needs to be updated.
-Code in this repository is currently (4/22/2018) being cleaned.
-If you intend on adding to the codebase, please check back for an updated version at the end of May.
+Code in this repository is currently (7/29/2018) being cleaned.
+If you intend on adding to the codebase, please check back for an updated version at the end of August.

 You will also find a folder named “mfiles” that contains MATLAB processing scripts.
 Mfile details will be added to the PCUI guide upon updating it.